 Green tripe has a lot of green vegetation in amongst the stomach walls that comprise the tripe.
 It stinks, but both cats and dogs love it raw!

 Pet Plus is an excellent source of wheat grass, barley grass and alfalfa, so mix this in as well.

 Liquidized greens don’t contain everything that would be found in the guts of the herbivore.
 We need to add probiotics and the very best one is found in Pet Plus.
 These friendly bacteria contribute hugely to the breakdown of the vegetation and also help to stabilize and protect the gut from pathogens.

 Raw meat and bone, liquidized greens and Pet Plus all mixed together form the mainstay of the raw diet for cats and dogs.
-2-3 times a week, give raw meaty bones like chicken wings, chicken drumsticks, chicken carcasses, but be careful to ensure the bones are raw and covered with meat.
-Green tripe once a week is a deliciously smelly, nutritious treat!
+2-3 times a week, give raw meaty bones like chicken wings, chicken drumsticks, chicken carcasses, wild rabbit carcasses but be careful to ensure the bones are raw and well covered with meat.
+Green tripe and offal once a week is a deliciously smelly, nutritious treat!

 If you are just beginning, start with the minced meat and bone with liquidized veg and make sure your dog or cat is used to eating raw before you offer them a bone.
 If you give raw meaty bones to pets that have been on processed food all their lives, they’ll be so excited at getting real food, they might just wolf it down without chewing it, which might cause a problem.